aokoowiro/alx-pre_course/README.md

-This project is meant to train the ALX students to familiarize themselves with Git Cmd Accept the challenge
+This project is meant to train the ALX students to familiarize themselves with Git Quite nice
-Yes
-Indeed